avantrec/soco-cli/README.md

 A simple `sonos` command is provided which allows easy control of a huge range of speaker functions, including playback, volume, groups, EQ settings, sleep timers, etc. Multiple commands can be run in sequence, including the ability to insert delays between commands, to wait for speaker states, and to create repeated action sequences using loops.
 Audio files from the local filesystem can be played directly on Sonos.

-SoCo-CLI aims for an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.
+SoCo-CLI has an orderly command structure and consistent return values, making it suitable for use in automated scripts, `cron` jobs, etc.

 SoCo-CLI can also be used as a simple, high-level library by other Python programs, and acts as an intermediate abstraction layer between the client program and the underlying SoCo library.

-For interactive command line use, SoCo-CLI has an [Interactive Shell Mode](#interactive-shell-mode) that is faster and reduces typing.
+For interactive command line use, SoCo-CLI provides an [Interactive Shell Mode](#interactive-shell-mode) that improves speed of operation and reduces typing.

 ## Supported Environments